 I love small crochet projects like this crochet coaster!
-It’s quick to work up and is great for gift giving.
-Especially in the summer time, when you maybe want to spend more time outdoors and less on the couch 🙂
+It’s quick to work up and is great for gift-giving.
+Especially in the summertime, when you maybe want to spend more time outdoors and less on the couch 🙂

-If you’re an experienced crocheter, and are familiar with the Thermal stitch, then you will be able to make a couple of those in an evening.
+If you’re an experienced crocheter and are familiar with the Thermal stitch, then you will be able to make a couple of those in an evening.
 The coaster crochet pattern is for intermediate skills, meaning that the pattern is simple but requires you to know how to crochet the basic crochet stitches.

 This Square Crochet Coasters pattern is using the Thermal Half Double Crochet Stitch – the same stitch I used to make extra thick potholders.
 But in this pattern, I’m using a thinner yarn (8ply/DK/light worsted #3) as we don’t need that extra thickness for crochet coasters.
-The coasters are still pretty dense and thick and because of that, they keep their shape and don’t curl like the thinner coasters do.
+The coasters are still pretty dense and thick and because of that, they keep their shape and don’t curl as the thinner coasters do.

 I really like this stitch and pattern, even though the stitch can take some time to master.
 I think the result is worth the time and effort!

 The square crochet coaster pattern is worked flat in rows.
-You can use this pattern to customise your coaster the way you like – adjust the size and colours, make them in one solid colour, with stripes or use a self striping cotton yarn.
+You can use this pattern to customise your coaster the way you like – adjust the size and colours, make them in one solid colour, with stripes or use a self-striping cotton yarn.